pinki2citm/DevTinder/readme.txt

 # Make validate all the data in POST, PATCH api

 # EP - 12
-# created ConnectionRequestModelSchema for sending connection request
+# created ConnectionRequestModelSchema for sending connection request,
+ - add proper validations(think about corner cases)
+-  $or query in mondogb
+ - schema.pre("save") function

 # Creating request/send/interested/:userId
 # Creating request/send/ignored/:userId

-The above two are converted into: request/send/status/:userId
+The above two are converted into: request/send/status/:userId  (Done)

 # Creating request/review/accepted/:userId
 # Creating request/review/rejected/:userId

-The above two are converted into: request/review/status/:userId
+The above two are converted into: request/review/status/:userId   (Pending)

+# Read more about indexes in database
+# Why do we need index in database?
+# what is the advantages and disadvantages of creting indexes?